MuhammadBor/Python-IPsecTunnel/README.md

 ![AH Header](http://www.unixwiz.net/images/IPSec-AH-Tunnel-Mode.gif)

-This project implements an Authentication Header (AH) tunnel mode between two hosts to ensure data integrity and source authentication.
+This project implements an AH tunnel mode between two hosts to ensure data integrity and source authentication.
 By using AH, the project provides a mechanism for authentication of the origin, checks the integrity of the transmitted data, and protects against replay attacks without encrypting the data payload.
 This implementation is crucial for environments where data confidentiality is less critical than the assurance of data origin and integrity.

 Extra reading: https://blog.jadhusan.com/ipsec-tunneling/